 7. Jigsaw Puzzles

-8. Apps with Brain Games
+8. Apps with Senior Brain Training Games

 Beyond Lumosity, other apps like BrainHQ and Elevate offer customizable memory and cognition exercises.
 Playing brain training games on apps like these can help seniors pass the time and sharpen their minds.